Laurie A. Dempsey, PhD, Senior Editor, Nature Immunology

 Pin Wang, PhD, Professor, Department of Pharmacology and Pharmaceutical Sciences, University of Southern California

-Please join the UNC Cancer Network for an online, interactive telehealth lecture with Jenny Hanspal, RN, BNS, OCN, and Cindy Rogers.
-They will discuss and share those resources that they find to be most helpful for cancer patients, during and after treatment.
-They will also provide tips on finding credible cancer information on the internet.
-Lunch and Learn lectures are geared toward cancer patients, survivors, family, friends, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
-Every lecture has a question and answer (Q & A) section at the end so feel free to ask the presenters for clarification or more information!
-While these lectures are viewable online, we recommend watching them at one of our Lunch and Learn sites.
-Please contact us for more information and for assistance locating a site near you.
+Please join the UNC Cancer Network for an online, interactive lecture with Kelly Kivette, LRT, CTRS and Kelley Marrale, LRT, CTRS.
+Many people believe that all stress is bad, but you may have heard that there's "good stress" and "bad stress."
+Did you know that bad stress can affect your immune system?
+This is your opportunity to learn about the effects of stress on your body and how you can manage it in a way that can be vital for a healthy life.
+Community Lunch and Learn lectures are geared toward cancer patients, survivors, family, friends, and care givers/supports but anyone interested in learning more about cancer is welcome to join us.
+Every lecture has a question and answer section at the end so feel free to ask the presenter for clarification or more information.
+Lectures are viewable online via GoToWebinar or by participating in the lecture at one of our designated viewing sites.
+Please contact us for more information about GoToWebinar registration or to be connected with a site coordinator near you.

 Please join the UNC Cancer Network and the NC Community Colleges for an online, interactive oncology lecture that will highlight special considerations for caring for patients with prostate cancer.
 Every lecture has a question and answer section at the end, so feel free to ask the presenters for clarification or more information.
 While these lectures are viewable online, we recommend watching them at a participating NC Community College site.